 pip config set --global global.trusted-host pkg.current.posit.team

-Alternatively, for a specific project add these to the top of the requirements.txt
+Alternatively, for a specific project add these to the top of the requirements.txt file

 --index-url https://pkg.current.posit.team/blocked-python/latest/simple